 With the rising popularity and accessibility of virtual reality, the audio involved has become increasingly important.
-Since audio is a crucial layer to the overall immersion of virtual reality, many are working to evolve the current technologies to make audio more responsive to VR technology.
+Since audio is a crucial layer to the overall immersion of virtual reality, many are working to evolve the current technologies to make audio more responsive to virtual reality technology.
 For example, Google recently released a new audio technology called Omnitone, which changes the quality of sounds based on your relative three-dimensional positioning.
-With that, we wanted to spend some time exploring the inner workings of audio in virtual reality, and how it works!
+With that, we wanted to spend some time exploring the inner workings of virtual reality audio, and how it works!

 What is Three-Dimensional Audio?